 Christopher Humm joined the Brown University athletic staff in July 1988, as Director of Athletic Communications and head golf coach after holding similar positions at Hofstra University for eight years.
 He stepped down as golf coach at the end of the 1993 season.

-At Brown, Humm is responsible for the implementation of a media relations program, including the publication of media guides/interactive magazines and programs, social media, video streaming, and the daily maintenance of the Brown Athletics web site, brownbears.com, for Brown’s 37 varsity athletic teams.
-He also ran three major fundraising golf tournaments for the Brown Athletic Department for 12 years.
+At Brown, Humm is responsible for the implementation of a media relations program, including the publication of media guides/interactive magazines and programs, social media, video streaming, and the daily maintenance of the Brown Athletics web site, brownbears.com, for Brown’s 38 varsity athletic teams.
+He also ran three major fundraising golf tournaments - football, men's ice hockey and women's athletics - for the Brown Athletic Department for 12 years.

 Humm was inducted into the Words Unlimited Hall of Fame in February 2013.
 Founded in 1945, Words Unlimited is Rhode Island's organization of sportswriters, sportscasters and sports publicists, that honors those individuals who make extraordinary contributions to the state's sports scene.